 Mason Jar Bong

-The mason jar style is meant to last longer than a water bottle bong or gravity bong, and they’re visually beautiful once completed (so they won’t look out of place sitting on your tabletop.
-But mason jar bongs also require a little more effort to make.
+The mason jar style is safer and meant to last longer than a water bottle or gravity bong.
+Once completed, they’re visually beautiful (so they won’t look out of place on your tabletop).
+However, mason jar bongs also require a little more effort to make.

 In this article, we’ll focus on how to make a water bottle bong at home.